-Walmart opens 2.2 million square foot fulfillment center
+Walmart opens 2.2 million square foot fulfillment center in McCordsville

 “Using technology, automation and robotics, we’ve taken this manual 12-step process for associates and really transformed it into a five-step process,” Appleby said.
 “That breeds a more positive, more comfortable environment for our associates.
 And that’s really what’s got me most excited about these folks that you’re seeing behind you — their experience each and every day and providing for our customers.”

-Van Thawnz, a newly promoted lead at the fulfillment center, has worked at the center for the past two months, but has been working for Walmart for six years.
+Van Thawnz, a newly promoted lead at the fulfillment center, has worked at Walmart for six years.

 He said prior to working at the McCordsville center, he was working at the former Walmart Distribution Center at 9590 Allpoints Parkway in Plainfield.
-The center burned down in September of 2022.
+The center burned down in September 2022.

 After the fire, associates were placed at a different location and over time have been pulled to work in the McCordsville fulfillment center.